mlagerberg/GrabCutAndroid/README.md

 # GrabCutAndroid
 A dummy app that demonstrates foreground-background segmentation using the GrabCut algorithm in Android using OpenCV.

+**This is a work in progress that attempts to use a polygon outline as a mask instead of only a rectangle, for increased accuracy.
+For a working version that uses only a rectangle, check [the original](https://github.com/mrmitew/GrabCutAndroid).

 ## Project dependencies:
 - Kotlin 1.51.1
 - OpenCV 3.3.1